Sex hormone-binding globulin: Gene

-The gene for SHBG is called Shbg located on chromosome 17 on the short arm between the bands 17p12→p13.
+The gene for SHBG is called Shbg, located on chromosome 17 on the short arm between the bands 17p12→p13.
 Overlapping on the complementary DNA strand is the gene for spermidine/spermine N1-acetyltransferase family member 2 (SAT2).
 Nearby are the genes for p53 and ATP1B2, and fragile X mental retardation, autosomal homolog 2 (FXR2) on the complementary strand.
 There are eight exons, of which exon 1 has three variations called 1L, 1T and 1N which are triggered by three promoters: PL, PT and PN respectively.
 SHBG comes with the 1L, 2, 3, 4, 5, 6, 7, and 8 exons connected together.
 A variation includes SHBG-T which is missing exon 7 but with exon 1T promoted by promoter PT on the opposite strand, which shared with that for SAT2.

 Polymorphisms

 There are variations in the genetic material for this protein that have different effects.

 In humans common polymorphisms include the following:

-Rs6259, also called Asp327Asn location 7633209 on Chromosome 17, results in there being an extra N-glycosilation site, and so an extra sugar can be attached.
+Rs6259, also called Asp327Asn location 7633209 on chromosome 17, results in there being an extra N-glycosylation site, and so an extra sugar can be attached.
 This results in a longer circulation half-life for the protein, and raised levels.
-A health effect is a lowered risk of endometrial cancer, and another is an increased risk of systemic lupus erythematosus.
+Health effects include a lowered risk of endometrial cancer and an increased risk of systemic lupus erythematosus.

-Rs6258 also called Ser156Pro is at position 7631360 on the Chromosome 17.
+Rs6258 also called Ser156Pro is at position 7631360 on chromosome 17.

 Rs727428 position 7634474 is in several percent of humans.

 (TAAAA)(n) is five base pairs that repeats a variable number of times on the opposite DNA strand.

 Promoter activation

-The mechanism of activating the promoter for SHBG in the liver involves hepatocyte nuclear factor 4 alpha (HNF4A) binding to a DR1 like cis element which then stimulate production.
+The mechanism of activating the promoter for SHBG in the liver involves hepatocyte nuclear factor 4 alpha (HNF4A) binding to a DR1-like cis-element which then stimulates production.
 Competing with HNF4A at a third site on the promoter is PPARG-2 which reduces copying the gene to RNA.
-If HNF4A level is low then COUP-TF binds to the first site and turns off production of SHBG.
+If the HNF4A level is low, then COUP-TF binds to the first site and turns off production of SHBG.